 The application process for the IMAcc program is two-fold.

-To apply for the IMAcc program in spring 2013, you will submit an e-application (details to follow on this process).
-If you are studying abroad in spring 2013, your application is due during October 2012 (attend the IMAcc information session for specifics).
-The due date for all other students is the last Friday in January of your junior year (this spring, that date is 01/25/13).
+To apply for the IMAcc program in spring 2015, you will submit an online application.
+The program director will send an e-mail with a link to the application over winter break.
+If you are studying abroad in spring 2015, your application is due during October 2014 (attend the IMAcc information session for specifics).
+The due date for all other students is January 23, 2015.

 Following your admission to the program as an IMAcc candidate and at the start of your senior year, you will apply to the graduate school and complete a separate application process, which includes taking the GMAT exam and preparing certain additional essays/writings.
 The graduate school application is an online application and your contact for questions is Kristen Fuhremann at firstname.lastname@example.org.